When To Leave Public Accounting and What To Look For

 • Do they have a good reputation in the industry and with clients/customers?

-As you research potential employers, watch for red flags like high turnover, lack of diversity, or negative employee reviews.
+• As you research potential employers, watch for red flags like high turnover, lack of diversity, or negative employee reviews.
 Reach out to people in your network (including your favorite recruiter!) with firsthand experience for their candid insights into the company.

-How To Leave Public Accounting – Without Burning Bridges
+How To Leave Public Accounting Without Burning Bridges

 Final Thoughts

 Deciding if and when to leave public accounting is never easy.
-What’s important, is to continuously evaluate what matters to you and your long-term career goals.
+What’s important is to continuously evaluate what matters to you and your long-term career goals.
 Having a mentor and your favorite recruiter in your corner can help you assess when the time is right.

-Remember, you are in charge of your career.
+You are in charge of your career.
 Put yourself in a prime position to take advantage of the best opportunities!

-Related Resources You’ll Enjoy:
+Related Blogs You’ll Enjoy: